Tina Villalobos, MSW, LMSW

 Recovery from an eating disorder is a long and involved process and it is nothing new to say that grief is a part of this process.
 What I’ve considered here is the grief that may need to be processed around the loss of the language of the symptom and what that means for the patient’s commitment to therapy and to recovery.
 Perhaps if this loss of language, and all that goes with it, is understood, named, and worked through, the patient might be more able to look for other, more adaptive ways, of communicating her complexities to herself and to the world.

 McCallum Place is a nationally recognized, comprehensive eating disorder treatment center for adolescents and adults.
-The facility was founded in St. Louis and has opened additional centers in the Greater Kansas City area and Columbia, MO.
+The facility was founded in St. Louis and has opened an additional center in the Greater Kansas City area.
 Each clinic offers on-site medical and psychiatric management combined with intensive, individualized psychotherapy.
 McCallum Place’s eating disorder treatment programs provide a continuum of care, specialized to provide the right level of support to optimize recovery for each patient.